In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Teddiursa and Ursaring

 Like their predecessors, Teddiursa and Ursaring categorize as Normal-types, though these two hail from the Johto region.
-They always struck me as the most realistic bear-Pokemon, greatly resembling real life grizzlys.
+They always struck me as the most realistic bear-Pokemon, greatly resembling real-life grizzlies.
 Plus, their moon symbols fascinate me, as the two aren't nocturnal and I honestly can't discover the meaning of them in my research.

 Similar to Snorlax, Ursaring has high HP and Attack with low Speed, pummeling foes with brute force.
 Be sure to utilize TMs when raising one to provide different elements to attack with.